 If you have a company that used to be an LAQC before the rule change on 1 April 2011 and you have not previously taken any action in terms of transitioning the company into the new Look Through Company (LTC) regime, you still have one last chance to do so – but time is running out.

-In summary, if you have a company that was previously an LAQC and you are concerned that you have missed the boat to transition to LTC status you have not yet, but time is running out.
-Contact us at GRA to discuss, but make sure you do so now as following 30 September 2012 your options will be much more limited.
+In summary, if you have a company that was previously an LAQC and you are concerned that you have missed the boat to transition to LTC status, you have not yet but time is running out.
+Contact us at GRA to discuss, but make sure you do so now because following 30 September 2012 your options will be much more limited.

 If you're investing in residential property, seeking to maximise your ability to succeed and minimise risk, then this is a 'must read'.